jonahweissman/choosing-bacon-leaders/README.md

 # Choosing BACON Leaders

-As [BACON](http://blog.chsbacon.com/) grows, need grows for an efficient and fair system for choosing leaders.
+As [BACON](http://blog.chsbacon.com/) grows, we need an efficient and fair system for choosing leaders.
 This repo contains one such system.

 **Everything is a work in progress.**